Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 \item An {\em index one/two stabilization} of a hyperbox $\Hyper$ consists of a simultaneous index one/two stabilization of all diagrams $\Hyper_\eps$, in the same position.
 Note that if two collections of attaching curves are strongly equivalent, they remain so after the stabilization.
 With regard to the fillings, we need to pair each $\Theta$-chain element with the unique intersection point between the new $\alpha$ curve and new $\beta$ curve.
 The fact that the new $\Theta$-chain elements still satisfy the relations \eqref{eq:compatibility} follows from the argument of~\cite[Lemma~4.7]{HolDiskFour} generalized to polygons;

-\item A {\em free index zero/three stabilization} of a hyperbox $\Hyper$ consists of a simultaneous (neo-chromatic) free index zero/three stabilization of all diagrams $\Hyper_\eps$, in the same position.
+\item A {\em free index zero/three stabilization} of a hyperbox $\Hyper$ consists of a simultaneous free index zero/three stabilization of all diagrams $\Hyper_\eps$, in the same position.
 We again note that if two collections of attaching curves are strongly equivalent, they remain so after the stabilization.
-With regard to the fillings, we pair each $\Theta$-chain element with the maximal degree intersection point between the new $\alpha$ and $\beta$ curves.The fact that the new $\Theta$-chain elements still satisfy the relations \eqref{eq:compatibility} follows from the first part of Proposition~\ref{prop:StabPolygon};
+With regard to the fillings, we pair each $\Theta$-chain element with the maximal degree intersection point between the new $\alpha$ and $\beta$ curves.
+The fact that the new $\Theta$-chain elements still satisfy the relations \eqref{eq:compatibility} follows from the first part of Proposition~\ref{prop:StabPolygon};

-\item An {\em index zero/three link stabilization} of a hyperbox $\Hyper$ consists of a simultaneous (paleo-chromatic) index zero/three link stabilization of all diagrams $\Hyper_\eps$, in the same position.
+\item An {\em index zero/three link stabilization} of a hyperbox $\Hyper$ consists of a simultaneous index zero/three link stabilization of all diagrams $\Hyper_\eps$, in the same position.
 The fillings are constructed as in (iv), by pairing with the maximal degree intersection point between the new curves.
-The relations \eqref{eq:compatibility} are then a consequence of the second part of Proposition~\ref{prop:StabPolygon} (b);
+The relations \eqref{eq:compatibility} are then a consequence of Proposition~\ref{prop:PolyDestab03a};

-\item An {\em elementary coloring change} for $\Hyper$ is an elementary change of the coloring $\tau$ of the basepoints, in all diagrams simultaneously;

 \item Instead of curve isotopies and handleslides, we now have global shifts, defined as follows.
 Consider two hyperboxes $\Hyper$ and $\Hyper'$ having the same size $\dd \in \N^n$ and the same partition maps $r_i$.
 A {\em global shift} $S$ from $\Hyper$ to $\Hyper'$ is an $(n+1)$-dimensional hyperbox of size $(\dd, 1) \in \N^{n+1}$, such that its sub-hyperbox corresponding to $\eps_{n+1} = 0$ is $\Hyper$ and its sub-hyperbox corresponding to $\eps_{n+1} = 1$ is $\Hyper'$.
 Note that there are two kinds of global shifts, $\alpha$ and $\beta$, according to the value of the map $r_{n+1} : \{1\} \to \{\alpha, \beta\}$.
 Observe that, by definition, a global shift does not change the Heegaard surface with basepoints $(\Sigma, \ws, \zs)$;